noiseprotocol/noise_spec/noise.md

 descriptors from the protocol's handshake pattern until the handshake is complete.

-After the handshake is complete you call `EndHandshake()`, which for some protocols will return a second session for transport messages from responder to initiator.
+After the handshake is complete you call `EndHandshake()`, which returns two new sessions, the first for transport messages from initiator to responder, and the second for messages in the other direction.

-Then you call `WriteTransportMessage()` and/or `ReadTransportMessage()` on the session(s) until you are finished communicating.
+Then you call `WriteTransportMessage()` and/or `ReadTransportMessage()` on the session(s) until finished communicating.

 3.4.
 Session state and methods
 ------------------------------